aqrit/sse2zig/README.md

 Optional assembly statements are provided for many intrinsics.
 They are enabled by default.

-Use of assembly statements can be controled in the root source file:
+Use of assembly statements can be controlled in the root source file:
 ```pub const sse2zig_useAsm = false;```